Originals / Generations

 Depending on how the artist wants to do it, generations/rarities can be viewed in different ways.

 The "Gen 2" copies can be treated as "1st edition" tokens.
-Obviously inspired by the awesome Pokemon card game and their 1st editions.
+Think 1st edition Pokemon cards.
 Another way to think of it could be color coded item rarities in MMORPGs like WoW, or games like Team Fortress 2 or CounterStrike.

 A way to reward collaborators

-Another angle to view top rarities is to create an investor/patron tier of rarity, as in a purposefully more expensive mint that is intended to help fund the artist.
+Another angle to view top rarities is to create an investor/patron tier of rarity, as in a purposefully more rare mint that's intended to help fund the artist.

 Provenance